silverjuke/silverjuke/docs/scripting.md

     state = rights.unqueue;

 Property that is true if removing tracks from the queue is allowed.
 If not, this property is set to false.
-This  property is available in Silverjuke 2.52beta1 or later; since Silverjuke 2.52beta2 this property can be  read  and written, in older version this property is read only.
+This property can be read and written.

 This property  is  only a hint - removing tracks from the queue by your script will work in any case.